ADA Title II compliance deadlines coming in April 2026

 The Web Content Accessibility Guidelines (WCAG) are technical guidelines for creating an inclusive online environment.
 While WCAG is not legislation, it is considered the global standard for web accessibility.
 Most digital entities conform to some level and version of WCAG.

-When an agency conforms to WCAG, it automatically aligns with standards of accessibility legislation, including the Americans with Disabilities Act (ADA), Section 508 of the Rehabilitation Act of 1973, and Accessibility for Ontarians with Disabilities Act (AODA) to list a few.
+When an agency conforms to WCAG, it automatically aligns with standards of accessibility legislation, including the Americans with Disabilities Act (ADA), Section 508 of the Rehabilitation Act of 1973, and Accessibility for Ontarians with Disabilities Act (AODA), to name a few.

 Conforming to WCAG implies that a digital entity follows its four principles: perceivable, operable, understandable, and robust.
 While there are precise instructions under each overarching category, the four summarizing principles act as a guide for creating accessible websites and apps.